Virtual-Coffee/podcast-transcripts/Transcriptions-Guidelines.md

 ## Timestamp

 - Make sure to always include the three digits after comma.
-Write `000` if it's unknown, but make sure it's after the start time.
+Write `000` if it's unknown, but make sure that the end time is later than the start time.

   `04:05:20,000 --> 04:05:21,638`